Martha Waldron Janes: Early life and education

 Martha "Jane" Waldron was born in Northfield, Michigan, June 9, 1832.
 Her father, Leonard T. Waldron, was a native of Massachusetts.
 In 1830, he went to Michigan, bought a farm, married and became a successful farmer.
 He was an enthusiastic advocate of the free school movement and worked and voted for it, after he had paid for his own children's education.
 His ancestors came from Holland and settled in New Holland, now Harlem, New York, in 1816.
-Her mother, Nancy Bennett, was a gentle woman and a good housewife.
-She was a native of New York City.
+Her mother, Nancy Bennett, was a native of New York City.

 Janes was the oldest of seven children.
-Her opportunities for education were limited by the impossibility of obtaining it in the new region, but all her powers were used in the effort to gain it.
+Her opportunities for education were limited by where she lived.
 All her school advantages were secured by doing housework at US$1 a week and saving the money to pay her tuition in a select school for one term.

 At the age of thirteen, she was converted and joined the Free Baptist Church.
-She took part in public meetings, praying and exhorting, because she felt that she must.
+She took part in public meetings, praying and exhorting.
 Because, at that time, a woman's voice had not been heard in the frontier churches, she earned the reputation of being crazy.